Sauceke/BepInEx.LoveMachine/docs/README.md

   Triangle, Saw, Pulse, Constant, and Custom.
 - **Custom Pattern:** Available if Vibration Pattern is set to Custom.
 You can set the vibration intensity curve using the sliders.

+Oscillator settings:

+- **RPM Range:** The minimum and maximum rotations per minute this device is capable of.

 Pressure settings: